gtrapp/filmhub/README.md

 ### What is Vital Title Hub?

-Powered by the The Open Movie Database - [OMDb API](https://www.omdbapi.com/), Title Vital Hub is a comprehensive movie and TV show database designed for film buffs, movie lovers, and cinephiles alike.
+Powered by the [OMDb API](https://www.omdbapi.com/), Title Vital Hub is a comprehensive movie and TV show database designed for film buffs, movie lovers, and cinephiles alike.
 It allows users to search and view movie and TV show titles, create personalized lists, follow other movie enthusiasts, and engage with content through comments and likes.
 It also includes essential user management features, such as account creation, login, and logout functionality.

 Watch a video walkthrough of Vital Title Hub [HERE](https://www.youtube.com/@george-trapp)